RobinNagpal/dodao-ui/docs/Caching.md

 So `revalidateTag` seems to be a better option.

 # Revalidate Tag
-We have added tags for each enitity in
+We have added tags for each entity in `academy-ui/src/utils/api/fetchTags.ts`.
+Make sure to add the tag for the entity you are fetching.
+Ideally for every fetch(get) request, we should add a tag.

 # Checklist